 Choose your route

 At this point you can take either trail.
-Sticking to the main one as it curves left seems like the obvious easy one, however, this takes you to River Dane.
+Sticking to the main public footpath as it curves left seems like the obvious easy one, however, this takes you to River Dane.

 If you don’t fancy walking precariously over rocks to get across, then don’t go that way.
 I took that route on the way back, so you can have a look at it further down in this guide.